sublimeye/tmp-calendar/README.md

 * Start pack does not support Node > 9
 * I should've started the boilerplate from scratch; having issues with React Router
+* use state management library to fetch titles and propagate them
+* better organize "services", have a separate API service that can handle common base prefix, and errors
+* refactor application structure – usually I put components in one place and once they grow in amount I start separating them into sub folders.
+Although, it depends on type and size of a project
+* Tried to make Calendar component independent from the data it needs to render
+* Error handling (API errors handling, UI errors handling)
+* In real application data would be fetched by months (if payload size is appropriate).
+Another alternative is to load "hot/top" titles for each day in a month and lazily load other on background.
+This depends on the use case of the calendar UX
+* Server side services would've been structured differently if it was a real app

 This is a simple directory structure wrapped around create-react-app-typescript, which also includes a node server.
 You can run everything by doing: